 Dual Enrollment Program

-ECC’s dual-enrollment program is a great choice for high school and homeschooled students who want to take one or two college classes in addition to their regular school schedule.
+ECC’s dual-enrollment program is a great choice for high school and homeschooled students who want to take one or two college classes in addition to their regular school schedules.

 How It Works